the-oob/articles-of-organization/introduction.md

 # The Out of Band

-This document describes how The Out of Band is organized.
+This document describes how The Out of Band organizes itself.

 ## Our Mission